 Cobalt mining in the Democratic Republic of the Congo

 - Artisanal miners, referred to as creuseurs in the DRC, mine by hand using the most basic tools to dig out rocks from tunnels deep underground.
 Artisanal miners include children as young as seven years old who scavenge for rocks containing cobalt in the discarded by-products of industrial mines.
-They must wash and sort the ore before it is sold.
+Miners must wash and sort the ore before they take it to buyers.

 - Chronic exposure to dust containing cobalt can result in a potentially fatal lung disease, called “hard metal lung disease.”
-Inhalation of cobalt particles can also cause “respiratory sensitization, asthma, shortness of breath, and decreased pulmonary function,” and sustained skin contact with cobalt can lead to dermatitis.
+Inhalation of cobalt particles can also cause “respiratory sensitization, asthma, shortness of breath, and decreased pulmonary function.”
+Sustained skin contact with cobalt can lead to dermatitis.

-- Most miners, who spend long hours every day working with cobalt, do not have the most basic of protective equipment, such as gloves, work clothes or facemasks.
-UNICEF estimated in 2014 that approximately 40,000 boys and girls work in all the mines across the southern DRC, many of them involved in cobalt mining.
+- Most miners, who spend long hours every day working with cobalt, do not have the most basic of protective equipment, such as gloves, work clothes or face masks.
+UNICEF estimated in 2014 that about 40,000 children work in all the mines across the southern DRC, many of them involved in cobalt mining.
 They work long days, carry heavy loads, and earn between US$1-$2 dollars per day.

-Where a company has contributed to, or benefited from, child labour or adults working in hazardous conditions, it has a responsibility to remediate the harm suffered.
-This means working with other companies and the government to remove children from the worst forms of child labour and support their reintegration into school, as well as addressing health and psychological needs.
+Where a company has contributed to, or benefited from, child labour or adults working in dangerous conditions, it has a responsibility to remediate the harm suffered.
+This means working with other companies and the government to remove children from the worst forms of child labour.
+They must also support reintegrating children into schools, and address their health and psychological needs.

 Lithium mining in the Argentine Salt Flats

 The Kolla and Atacama Indigenous peoples have lived in the Salinas Grandes basin and Lake Guayatayoc regions for generations.
 The Salinas Grandes is the third largest salt flat in Latin America and a natural wonder of Argentina.
-It is a delicate ecosystem of a rare beauty and is culturally and spiritually significant to the Indigenous peoples who take care of it.
-These two areas, known as part of the ‘lithium triangle’ are thought to contain about 70% of the world’s lithium supply.
+It is a delicate ecosystem of rare beauty and culturally and spiritually significant to the Indigenous peoples who care for it.
+These two areas, known as part of the ‘lithium triangle’ may contain about 70% of the world’s lithium supply.
 The Jujuy provincial government has decreed it a strategic resource for development.

-While there are no active lithium extraction projects underway in the area, the government has granted numerous exploration licenses.
-Despite the delicacy and scarcity of the basin’s water resources, the government has yet to carry out baseline water studies to understand the potential impact of lithium exploration and exploitation.
+There are no active lithium extraction projects underway in the area, but the government has granted numerous exploration licenses.
+And despite the delicacy and scarcity of the basin’s water resources, the government has yet to carry out baseline water studies to understand the potential impact of lithium exploration and exploitation.

-It is urgent that the government recognize this region as one watershed – the Salinas Grandes-Lake Guayatayoc basin – and carry out exhaustive and specific cumulative impact studies in accordance with international environmental and human rights standards.
+It is urgent that the government recognize this region as one watershed – the Salinas Grandes-Lake Guayatayoc basin – and carry out exhaustive and specific impact studies in line with international environmental and human rights standards.

-As companies push deeper into communities in search of lucrative mineral deposits to exploit, governments are often willing to sacrifice the rights of Indigenous peoples.
-But the right to determine, for example, what type of development or economic activity is to take place on Indigenous lands and territories is up to the Indigenous peoples themselves.
+As companies push deeper into communities in search of valuable mineral deposits to exploit, governments are often willing to sacrifice the rights of Indigenous peoples.
+Howover, the right to determine what type of development or economic activity is to take place on Indigenous lands and territories is up to the Indigenous peoples themselves.
 Some communities enter into agreements with their governments or companies to exploit resources and receive financial or other benefits from doing so.
-Other communities may adamantly oppose resource development for cultural, environmental, spiritual or other reasons related to the protection of their fundamental rights.
+Other communities may oppose resource development for cultural, environmental, spiritual or other reasons related to the protection of their basic rights.

-All decision-making processes related to lithium study and extraction in the Salinas Grandes and Lake Guayatayoc watershed must involve Indigenous peoples and respect their human rights, in particular their right to free, prior, and informed consent.
+All decision-making related to lithium study and extraction in the Salinas Grandes and Lake Guayatayoc watershed must involve Indigenous peoples.
+Climate justice respects human rights including the right to free, prior, and informed consent.

 Powering Change: Just Transition includes Just Transportation

-For more information about what causes climate changes, what are the effects of climate change, why climate change is a human rights issue, who will be impacted by climate change, and why governments and corporations must take responsibility to urgently stop climate change click here.
+For more about climate change and why governments and corporations must take responsibility to urgently stop it click here.

-Across Canada, Amnesty members concerned about climate justice and corporate accountability are working together to build a future that is not fossil fuel dependent but rather is renewable, accessible and leaves no one behind.
-The use of electric bikes and cars in Canada has skyrocketed in the last few years and will only increase as governments phase out fossil fuels and require auto manufacturers to build more – and better – electric vehicles.
+We all want a future that is not fossil fuel-dependent but instead is renewable, accessible and leaves no one behind.
+You only need to look around to know the use of electric bikes and cars in Canada is growing.
+And demand will increase as governments phase out fossil fuels and require auto makers to build more – and better – electric vehicles.

-However, our research shows that it will be difficult, wasteful and costly to replace every fossil fuel powered vehicle on the road today with an electric one.
-Therefore, authorities need to reduce the number of vehicles on the road, incentivize ride-sharing and increase affordable public transit.
-Governments must provide public transit not only for urban populations, but also for people living in rural and Indigenous communities and in particular, ensure that women, people with disabilities and children have access to safe, affordable and timely public transportation.
+It will be difficult, wasteful and costly to replace every fossil fuel powered vehicle on the road today with an electric one.
+Authorities need to reduce the number of vehicles on the road, incentivize ride-sharing and increase affordable public transit.
+With this in mind, governments must provide public transit not only for urban populations, but also for people living in rural and Indigenous communities.
+Authorities must ensure that women, people with disabilities and children have access to safe, affordable and timely public transit.

 Have you thought about how often you use single-use and rechargeable batteries at home or at work?
-Test your own awareness by taking our personal audit, a fun and thought-provoking way to help you think about how you use power storage units like batteries.
+Test your own awareness: take our fun personal battery audit!